 - AWS Certified Solutions Architect – Associate

 - AWS Certified Solutions Architect – Professional

 So, there are three basic ground level Associate exams, and two advanced level certifications categorized as Professional certifications.
 The certification exams at the associate level don’t require a prior certification.
 The Professional-level exams require you to have passed an Associate-level certification exam.
 While even an Associate certification will mark you as a capable and experienced AWS professional, the Professional level exams mark you as an expert in the area, and employers highly valuable job candidates who have attained it.

 Now that you know the various certifications and their levels, let’s take a look at the eligibility requirements for taking the exams.

 Each of the five AWS certification exams may have different eligibility requirements, including prior AWS certifications at a lower level.
 Associate exams don’t require any prior AWS certifications.

-The three Professional exams expect you have two or more years of hands-on experience.
+The two Professional exams expect you have two or more years of hands-on experience.
 Does Amazon actually verify and ensure that you have the recommended level of experience with AWS?
 No, Amazon doesn’t insist on any proof that you’ve actual experience.
 However, the exams reflect the depth and range of knowledge that’s typically gained by working hands-on with AWS services

 What You Should Expect to See on the Exam